-American Airlines, United Airlines and Delta are the three main North American airlines that fly from airports across Europe to the United States.
+American Airlines, United Airlines, and Delta are the three main North American airlines that fly from airports across Europe to the United States.
 All three have all recently launched a new, upgraded business class soft and hard product, with improved seats, food and service on flights to Europe.
 I have discussed in more detail which of these new Business Class suites is best.
-In my opinion, the United Polaris Business Class Pod cabins are the best looking of the three seats and the fact that these cabins are complemented by matching ground facilities means that this entire product is more of a complete experience than the American Airlines or Delta offerings.
+In my opinion, the United Polaris Business Class Pod cabins are the best looking of the three seats.
+The fact that these cabins are complemented by matching ground facilities means that this entire product is more of a complete experience than the American Airlines or Delta offerings.

-Delta’s new seats will probably only be installed on around a fifth of its new fleet which means that when you book a Delta Business Class ticket, the chances are you may never experience their Delta One product.
-Delta currently offers a very poor 767 Business Class seat with very little leg space and that looks like a 90’s nightmare so great care must be taken to avoid the 767 product if you book a Delta Business Class seat.
+Delta’s new seats will probably only be installed on around a fifth of its new fleet, which means that when you book a Delta Business Class ticket, the chances are you may never experience their Delta One product.
+Delta currently offers an inferior 767 Business Class seat with very little leg space, and that looks like a 90’s nightmare, so great care must be taken to avoid the 767 product if you book a Delta Business Class seat.

-British Airways and Virgin Atlantic are the two main British airlines that fly between North America and Europe, between New York and London along with a number of other American cities.
-Both airlines feature in my top 10 best airlines for longhaul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways Vs Virgin Atlantic.
+British Airways and Virgin Atlantic are the two main British airlines that fly between North America and Europe, between New York and London, along with a number of other American cities.
+Both airlines feature in my top 10 best airlines for long-haul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways vs. Virgin Atlantic.
 In a nutshell, when comparing Virgin’s Upper Class to British Airways Club Class, Upper Class wins in almost every respect.
 The Clubhouse lounge is fun and has better food than British Airways Airport lounges.
 If you want privacy and direct aisle access, Virgin also wins.
-However, it is worth highlighting that if you are travelling in a couple or as a family, you will probably prefer the layout in British Airways, assuming you want to see your family or other half!
-The Virgin seat pods are very private which make it difficult to share cabin space with your family, or even see them, Virgin’s onboard food offering is more generous, the seat is more comfortable for sleeping and it has an onboard bar.
+However, it is worth highlighting that if you are traveling in a couple or as a family, you will probably prefer the layout in British Airways, assuming you want to see your family or other half!
+The Virgin seat pods are very private, which make it difficult to share cabin space with your family or even see them.
+Virgin’s onboard food offering is more generous, the seat is more comfortable for sleeping, and it has an onboard bar.

 Consider The Specific Plane As Well As The Airline When Making Your Choice

-American Airlines have also launched Super Diamond Business Class but also offer excellent lie flat seats which are already in circulation in a reverse herringbone arrangement on its Boeing 777-300 (77W).
-These seats are also incredibly comfortable for sleeping, lie fully flat, are all forward-facing and are private.
-The three American carriers, therefore, offer excellent new products if you can book a flight which features the seats outlined above.
+American Airlines have also launched Super Diamond Business Class but also offers excellent lie-flat seats, which are already in circulation in a reverse herringbone arrangement on its Boeing 777-300 (77W).
+These seats are also incredibly comfortable for sleeping, lie fully flat, are all forward-facing, and are private.
+The three American carriers, therefore, offer excellent new products if you can book a flight that features the seats outlined above.

-It is also worth mentioning that there will be a game changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
+It is also worth mentioning that there will be a game-changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
 The major players in this market are Boom, backed by Richard Branson, Spike Aerospace, Airbus and Aerion Corp.
-With prices expected to be around $5,000 USD a ticket, these will offer an exciting and faster alternative to First and Business when travelling transatlantic.
+With prices expected to be around $5,000 USD a ticket, these will offer an exciting and faster alternative to First and Business when traveling transatlantic.